Tuckman’s Theory of Communication Stages With Advantages and Disadvantages

 6. Scheduling Problem

-Scheduling a group or team meeting is a great challenge that the group faces regularly.
-Usually, all group members are not available to join the meeting simultaneously for their busyness.
+Scheduling a group or team meeting is a challenge the group faces regularly.
+Usually, all group members are unavailable to join the meeting simultaneously because of their busyness.
 Hence, it reduces group productivity not for scheduling regular meetings among members.
 Therefore, scheduling group meetings is essential in increasing group members’ commitment.

 Conclusion

-The advantages and disadvantages of small group communication have been discussed elaborately in this article so that readers get an idea about small group or team communication.
+The advantages and disadvantages of small group communication have been discussed elaborately in this article so that readers know about a small group or team communication.
 Of course, the group or team must take the necessary steps to communicate effectively among group members.
 However, reducing the disadvantages of small-group communication will surely increase productivity.

 The Rationale for Studying Small Group Communication